benjaminhlina/trps/README.md

 processes.
-This vignette is titled [Estimate Trophic Position - One Source Model - Multiple Groups](https://benjaminhlina.github.io/trps/articles/estimate_trophic_position_one_source_multiple_groups.html) and can be accessed using the following code.
+This vignette is titled [Estimate Trophic Position - One Source Model - Multiple Groups](https://benjaminhlina.github.io/trps/articles/estimate_trophic_position_one_source_multiple_groups.html) and can be accessed under the article tab on the website or by using the following code.

 ``` r
 vignette("estimate_trophic_position_one_source_multiple_groups")